kucharskimaciej/code-retreat-2014/README.md

-Code Retreat 2014
+Game of Life Kata
 =================

-This repository contains all code written during Code Retreat on the Global Day of Coderetreat 2014.
+This repository holds code for each of mine Game of Life Kata coding sessions.

 ## code organization ##
-Each coding sessions will be saved into a separate branch.
+Each session will be pushed to repository as a single commit; watch this file for more information about restrictions for the current coding session.

+## code restrictions ##

+* no `this` keyword
+* maximum 5 lines of code per method
+* maximum of 80 characters per line